CLEANING AND DISINFECTING TIPS FOR BUSINESSES AFFECTED BY CORONAVIRUS (COVID-19)

 - Coronavirus is a broad category of viruses.
-There are seven known coronaviruses that can infect people.
+Seven known coronaviruses can infect people.
 They were first identified in the 1960s.
 You may hear people call this latest one “the new coronavirus” or “the novel coronavirus” to specify which one they’re talking about.

 - SARS-CoV-2 is the name of the newest coronavirus, discovered last year.

-- COVID-19 is the disease that caused by SARS-CoV-2.
+- COVID-19 is a disease that caused by SARS-CoV-2.
 The name tells you that it is the COronaVIrus Disease that was discovered in 2019.